worldwonderer/proxy-for-spiders/README.md

 [proxy_tower_dashboard](https://github.com/worldwonderer/proxy_tower_dashboard)

 * Display all proxies and their info
-* View, modify, and add patterns
+* View, modify or add patterns
 * A Line chart of each pattern's success rate

 ## Todo